Bryan Orendorff (President)

-Anne Stairs (Treasurer and Secretary)
+Anne Stairs (Board member and Treasurer)

 In 1994, George and Anne moved to Riverview Park from a small town in Northern Ontario where she had been a branch manager at CIBC.
 While there, she was a director on a Community Initiatives boar that helped laid off uranium mine workers find employment.
 In 2000, Anne left the CIBC to join her husband at the UPS Store on St Laurent Blvd.
 They retired in 2012 and Anne joined the Board in 2013.
 She is also the Business Manager for the Riverview Park Community Newspaper.

-Craig Cormier (Board Member)
+Craig Cormier (Board Member and Secretary)